pterodactyl/documentation/guides/mounts.md

 ## Wings Configuration

-In order to use a mount you need to permit wings to use the selected mount path, this is done by editing mounts in `/etc/pterodactyl/config.yml`
+To use a mount you need to permit wings to use the selected mount path, this is done by editing mounts in `/etc/pterodactyl/config.yml`

 ```yml
 allowed_mounts: